isomerpages/moe-xinminsec/_our-curriculum/Co Curricular Activities/Chinese Dance.md

 <h4><strong>Welcome to Xinmin Chinese Dance (XMCD)!</strong></h4>
 <p>Since our founding in 1995, we have dedicated ourselves to cultivating
-a vibrant and passionate community of dancers under the guidance of our esteemed instructor, Ms. Zou Yi.
+a vibrant and passionate community of dancers under the guidance of our esteemed instructor, Ms Zou Yi.
 As we continue our journey toward dance excellence, we warmly invite you to join us and share in our passion.
 Welcome aboard!</p>
 <p>At Xinmin Chinese Dance, we believe that learning dance transcends mastering